ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 of congestion.
 For example, by generating a core traffic matrix with IPFIX flow record {{?RFC7011}} or deducting an approximate traffic matrix from the link utilization data.
-* Resource utilization: Evaluating the link utilization throughout the network for the current demand to identify bottlenecks and potential QoS peformance issues.
+* Resource utilization: Evaluating the link utilization throughout the network for the current demand to identify bottlenecks and potential QoS performance issues.
 * Growth forecasting: Predicting future network growth based on business expansion, new applications, or changes in users' behavior.
 * What-if scenarios: Creating models to assess the network behavior under different scenarios, such as increased traffic,